davidjperez00/ideal-funicular/README.md

 # ideal-funicular

 ## ML Handwritten Text Encoder
 This repository reads handwritten equations and converts and solves them digitally.
-A sample equation that will be interpeted would consists of something like the following: "5 + 3".
+A sample equation that could be interpeted would consist of something like the following: "5 + 3".

 ## Repo Set-up